moneroexamples/compile-wt-ubuntu/README.md

 # download the latest wt source code from github
 git clone https://github.com/kdeforche/wt.git

+# cd into wt folder
+cd wt/

 # select which version to checkout.
 # For example, to checkout tag 3.3.5
 git checkout -b 3.3.5

-# cd into wt folder, and then make build/ folder and cd into it
+#  and then make build/ folder and cd into it
-cd wt/ && mkdir build && cd ./build
+mkdir build && cd ./build

 # compile using c++11 and set install directory to “/opt/wt”:
 # without c++11 mode, compilation fails.